 Even though he didn’t win the nomination, Bernie Sanders has probably had more of an impact on this year’s election than any other losing candidate in history.
 He has led the charge again the greed and corruption with an assault on wall street and his followers bought in.
 During the Democratic primary, most of the attacks on Hillary Clinton were based on her close ties to Wall Street and the millions she has made in speaking fees.
 He has managed to pull the party and Hillary Clinton far to the left.

 The Financial Crisis of 2008

 Why has there been such assault on Wall Street?
-Wall street is an easy an obvious target when the public is suffering.
+Wall Street is an easy an obvious target when the public is suffering.
 Wall Street is responsible for the Housing Market crash and the meltdown of 2008.
-While Wall Street firms bear some responsibility for these events there should also be blame on the policies of the federal reserve and incredibly lax lending standards.
-The past 8 years it can be argued that Wall Street has already paid a heavy price for the sins of 2008.
+While Wall Street firms bear some responsibility for these events, there should also be blame on the policies of the federal reserve and incredibly lax lending standards.
+The past eight years it can be argued that Wall Street has already paid a hefty price for the sins of 2008.

 Possible Repeal of Dodd-Frank

 Dodd-Frank and other financial regulation have made conducting financial services business in the US very challenging.
-This type of regulation doesn’t hurt multinational corporations but it hurts small business.
+This type of law doesn’t hurt multinational corporations, but it hurts small business.
 Small business is the driving engine of the economy and when access to capital is not their small business can’t grow and expand.

-If politicians truly want to grow jobs and our economy.
-They will work with Wall Street and business to enact common sense reforms.
+If politicians genuinely want to grow jobs and our economy.
+They will work with Wall Street and business to enact common-sense reforms.
 Remove stifling regulations and allow for the flow of capital so business can get moving in America again.